-Summer is the easiest season of all to attract birds, but it is essential to meet birds' needs for food, water, shelter and nesting sites even in such an abundant season.
-By knowing what birds need throughout the summer, backyard birders can attract even more species to their yards all summer long.
+Summer is the easiest season of all to attract birds, but it is essential to meet birds' needs for food, water, shelter, and nesting sites even in such an abundant season.
+By knowing what birds need throughout the summer, birders can attract even more species to their yards all season long.

 How to Attract Birds in Summer

-Whether summer is just beginning or has already heated up, any backyard birder can be successful attracting birds in summer if they meet birds' critical needs for survival.
+Whether summer is just beginning or has already heated up, any backyard birder can be successful in attracting birds in summer if they meet birds' critical needs for survival.
 If you take steps to meet birds' needs for food, water, shelter, and nesting sites, you will be pleasantly surprised at how many different birds take you up on your avian hospitality.

-During summer, wild birds have many natural food sources to take advantage of, and providing landscaping that can feed birds with fruits, berries and insects is a great way to make those natural food sources work for attracting birds, and will be even better if toxic pesticides are minimized.
-Summer birds will still readily visit reliable, nutritious food sources at backyard feeders as well, particularly when parent birds are stretched to fill their hungry hatchlings' bills.
-Black oil sunflower seed, nuts, mixed birdseed, no-melt suet varieties, nectar, jelly and mealworms are some of the best food choices to offer summer birds during the hottest months.
+During the summer, wild birds have many natural food sources to take advantage of.
+Providing landscaping that can feed birds with fruits, berries, and insects is a great way to make those natural food sources work for attracting birds.
+Furthermore, that food will be even better if toxic pesticides are minimized.
+Summer birds will readily visit reliable, nutritious food sources at feeders as well, particularly when parent birds are stretched to fill their hungry hatchlings' bills.
+Black oil sunflower seed, nuts, mixed birdseed, no-melt suet varieties, nectar, jelly, and mealworms are some of the best food choices to offer birds during the hottest months.

 Summer is nesting season, and birds compete heavily for prime nesting sites.
-Offering good nesting areas in your backyard will attract bird families, and one of the best ways to do so is with appropriate bird houses.
-The houses should not only be safe, but should also have the proper dimensions, including entrance hole sizes, to help protect nesting birds from unwelcome visitors.
+Offering good nesting areas in your yard will attract bird families, and one of the best ways to do so is with appropriate birdhouses.
+The houses should not only be safe but should also have the proper dimensions, including entrance hole sizes, to help protect nesting birds from unwelcome visitors.
 Not all birds are cavity-nesters, however, and providing bird-friendly landscaping safe from predators will also create good nesting sites for other backyard birds.
-Adding nesting material to the backyard, such as with a suet cage nester, will also encourage birds to nest nearby by making it easier for them to construct their nests.
+Adding nesting material to the yard will also encourage birds to nest nearby by making it easier for them to construct their nests.

-- Cleaning bird baths and feeders regularly to prevent the spread of avian diseases.
+- Cleaning and sterilizing baths and feeders regularly to prevent the spread of avian diseases.

 - Keeping cats indoors and taking steps to discourage feral cats that will prey on birds.